bids-standard/bids-specification/src/longitudinal-and-multi-site-studies.md

 Alternatively you can combine data from all sites into one dataset.
-To identify which site each subjects comes from you can add a `site` column in the `participants.tsv` file indicating the source site.
+To identify which site each subjects comes from you can add a `site` column in the `subjects.tsv` file indicating the source site.
 This solution allows you to analyze all of the subjects together in one dataset.
 One caveat is that subjects from all sites will have to have unique labels.
 To enforce that and improve readability you can use a subject label prefix identifying the site.
 For example